SuperOfficeDocs/superoffice-docs/docs/api/reference/soap/Services84/ViewState/GetHistoriesByNamesAndIds.md

 * **requests:** Array of request objects that define what entities we are requesting history information for

-**Returns:** On history item for each history name/id pair specified, in exactly the same order as specified.<para />If a specified item cannot be found in the database, its Id will be 0 and its name will be blank in the return array.
+**Returns:** On history item for each history name/id pair specified, in exactly the same order as specified.<br />If a specified item cannot be found in the database, its Id will be 0 and its name will be blank in the return array.

 [WSDL file for Services84/ViewState](../Services84-ViewState.md)